Das Logo der NASA

 “Future experiments should shift the focus from potted plants’ (in)abilities to passively clean indoor air, and instead investigate VOC uptake mechanisms, alternative biofiltration technologies, biophilic productivity and well-being benefits, or negative impacts of other plant-sourced emissions, which must be assessed by rigorous field work accounting for important indoor processes.”

-The authors explain that it requires very many plants per square meter to achieve a measurable effect – which is unrealistic in practice.
-Also, conventional flower pots hardly direct the air so that the roots are actively involved.
+The authors explain that it would require very many plants per square meter to achieve a measurable effect – which is unrealistic in practice.
+Moreover, conventional flower pots hardly direct the air so that the roots are actively involved.

-This is exactly where the AIRY system comes in: We took NASA's idea and combined it with modern technology.
+This is exactly where the AIRY System comes in: We took up NASA's idea and combined it with modern technology.

 No wonder that NASA contacted AIRY in 2018.
 You can find the whole story here: AIRY in NASA's yearbook.